cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/saas/_index.md

 +++
 title = "SaaS"
-description = "Overview on how to sign up to Cloudify SaaS" weight = 40 alwaysopen = false
+description = "Overview of how to sign up for the Cloudify SaaS." weight = 40 alwaysopen = false
 +++